 Moving on to what is probably the most impressive part of the house, the study.
-However, unlike what most “+ study” descriptions that you’ll see – this is a properly sized one at 7.8 sqm.
-At this size it does rival some units that I’ve seen with smaller bedrooms and this can easily be converted into an additional bedroom, makeshift or otherwise.
+However, unlike most “+ study” descriptions that you’ll see – this is a properly sized one at 7.8 sqm.
+At this size, it does rival some units that I’ve seen with smaller bedrooms, and this can easily be converted into an additional bedroom, makeshift or otherwise.

 It even comes with full-length windows for natural light to flow in and even an air conditioner for occupants.